 (2) An administrator of a co-operative has the functions of the board of the co-operative, including the board’s powers of delegation.

-(3) A director of a co-operative cannot be appointed or elected while the administrator is in office except as provided by this Division.
+(3) A director of a co-operative cannot be appointed or elected while the administrator is in office except as provided by this Subdivision.

+[Section 325 amended by No. 7 of 2016 s.
+117.]

 326. Revocation of appointment

 (1) An administrator holds office until the administrator’s appointment is revoked.